 The Science of Lie to Me

-The award-winning television series inspired by Dr. Ekman.
+The award-winning television series inspired by Dr. Paul Ekman.

-Dr. Ekman served as Scientific Advisor to the show.
-He analyzed and critiqued each episode’s script and taught the cast and crew about the science of deception detection.
+Dr. Paul Ekman served as Scientific Advisor to the Lie to Me show.
+He analyzed and critiqued each episode’s script and taught the cast and crew about the science of deception detection, which influenced the Lie to Me series.

 The main character, Dr. Cal Lightman, is loosely based off of Dr. Ekman.
 Many of the episodes of Lie to Me feature references from Dr. Ekman’s own experiences.